backstage-technical-services/hub/docs/Our Tools.md

 lives slightly easier:

-* **GitHub:** This allows you to interact with GitHub issues and PRs without needing to go to the website!
+* **GitHub:** This allows you to interact with GitHub issues and PRs without needing to go to the website.
 It also posts notifications to the `service-github` channel.
 * **Google Drive:** This allows you to see previews of files and folders within Slack when a link is posted (as long as you have access to it).